cloudspannerecosystem/spanner-cli/README.md

 You can control your Spanner databases with idiomatic SQL commands like `mysql(1)`.

 This tool is still **ALPHA** quality.
-Do not use this tool for controlling production databases.
+Do not use this tool for operating production databases.

 ## Install